deanjohnson03/docker-dev-env/README.md

 composer install
 ```

-Then run the environment with the below command:
+Then run the environment with the below commands:
 ```bash
 cd src/public/
 php -S localhost:8080